todd-carlsson/todd-carlsson/README.md

 -->

 - I'm 22 years old from Feilding, New Zealand
-- Currently studying as a Frontend Developer, working with React
+- Currently studying as a React Frontend Developer
 - Contact me at toddcarlsson2019@gmail.com